banner search whats new site index home

 Preston, Jenks, and Comfort were family names of note in the affairs of commerce and politics in the Bridgetown area during the 18th and 19th centuries.

-Traces of Colonial times are found in a handful of extant structures scattered along Bridgetown and Newtown Pikes, near the intersection. (slide show).
+Traces of Colonial times are found in a handful of extant structures scattered along Bridgetown and Newtown Pikes, near the intersection.
 One residence, Edgemont, was built circa 1820 by Joseph Jenks, (descendant of Thomas) who operated the Bridgetown Mill into the 1840s.
 Little more remains save the few 18th and 19th century residences, and memories invoked perhaps in the names of some of the surrounding, contemporary residential subdivisions: Bridgetown Grant, Heatons Mill, Old Mill Woods, and Hampton Bridge.